Wildlife Management Areas

 Hunts restricted to those persons selected by lottery.
 Only U.S. Veterans with proof of service connected disability may apply.

 Camp Beauregard WMA only (reference individual WMA listings for dates).
 Hunt restricted to those persons selected by lottery.
 Contact the Pineville field office for application and details.
-Completed lottery applications must be returned no later than Aug.
+Online lottery applications must be returned no later than Aug.
 31.

 General Lottery Hunts